Running and deploying apps

 Combined, these measures provide four automation states:

-• Valid and unmodified (dark green) – Result passed validation and was not corrected in human review.
-This is the ideal state indicating a high degree of extraction accuracy.
+• Valid and unmodified (dark green) — Result passed validation and wasn’t corrected in human review.
+This state indicates a high degree of extraction accuracy.

-• Invalid and unmodified (lighter green) – Result failed validation but was not corrected because it was actually valid.
+• Invalid and unmodified (lighter green) — Result failed validation but wasn’t corrected because it was actually valid.
 This state indicates effective human review, but suggests a need to improve validation rules.

 • Invalid and modified (yellow) — Result failed validation and was corrected in human review.
 This state indicates both effective validation and effective human review, but suggests a need to improve extraction accuracy.